SchoolOfCode/website-challenge-Archianne/README.md

 Well that was difficult to figure out, because at first I couldn't get the header to be the size of the page, but it was fixed by using `width:100%` and also setting a max-width.

 I also had a problem with my icon going over the header instead of scrolling behind it.
-I learnt how to use z-index (which defines the order of the elements in the z axis) and I had the problem fixed.
+I learnt how to use `z-index` (which defines the order of the elements in the z axis) and I had the problem fixed.

 #### Embed links:

-I used embed links to put Jack's favourite playlist on the page but I really wanted to put the game on Scratch he had made for the application process of School of Code, I did some research and ta-da!
+I used embed links to put Jack's favourite playlist on the page but I really wanted to put the game on Scratch he had made for the application process of SoCode, I did some research and ta-da!
 It works!

 #### Hide text: